RESOURCES

 ESTABLISHING LEGACY GOALS

-Establishing Legacy Goals is a simple guide produced by Artists’ Legacy Foundation to help artists think about their long-term estate planning goals.
+Artists’ Legacy Foundation has produced Establishing Legacy Goals as a simple guide to help artists and their estates to think about their long-term estate planning goals.
 Contact us for a free copy, or download the PDF below.

 download PDF